Dalek: Fictional history

 Dalek in-universe history has seen many retroactive changes, which have caused continuity problems.
 When the Daleks first appeared, they were presented as the descendants of the Dals, mutated after a brief nuclear war between the Dal and Thal races 500 years ago.
 This race of Daleks is destroyed when their power supply is wrecked.
 However, when they reappear in The Dalek Invasion of Earth, they have conquered Earth in the 22nd century.
 Later stories saw them develop time travel and a space empire.
-In 1975, Terry Nation revised the Daleks' origins in Genesis of the Daleks, where the Dals were now called Kaleds (of which "Daleks" is an anagram), and the Dalek design was attributed to one man, the paralyzed Kaled chief scientist and evil genius, Davros.
+In 1975, Terry Nation revised the Daleks' origins in Genesis of the Daleks, where the Dals were now called Kaleds (of which "Daleks" is an anagram), and the Dalek design was attributed to one man, the paralysed Kaled chief scientist and evil genius, Davros.
 Later Big Finish Productions audio plays attempted to explain this retcon by saying that the Skaro word "dal" simply means warrior, which is how the Kaleds described themselves, while "dal-ek" means "god."
 According to Genesis of the Daleks, instead of a short nuclear exchange, the Kaled-Thal war was a thousand-year-long war of attrition, fought with nuclear, biological and chemical weapons which caused widespread mutations among the life forms of Skaro.
 Davros experimented on living Kaled cells to find the ultimate mutated form of the Kaled species, believing his own people had become weak and needed to be replaced by a greater life form.
-He placed his new Dalek creations in tank-like "travel machines" of advanced technology whose design was based on his own life-support chair.Genesis of the Daleks marked a new era for the depiction of the species, with most of their previous history either forgotten or barely referred to again.
+He placed his new Dalek creations in tank-like "travel machines" of advanced technology whose design was based on his own life-support chair.

+Genesis of the Daleks marked a new era for the depiction of the species, with most of their previous history either forgotten or barely referred to again.
 Future stories in the original Doctor Who series, which followed a rough story arc, would also focus more on Davros, much to the dissatisfaction of some fans who felt that the Daleks should take centre stage rather than merely becoming minions of their creator.
 Davros made his last televised appearance for 20 years in Remembrance of the Daleks, which depicted a civil war between two factions of Daleks.
 One faction, the "Imperial Daleks", were loyal to Davros, who had become their Emperor, whilst the other, the "Renegade Daleks", followed a black Supreme Dalek.
 By the end of the story, armies of both factions have been wiped out and the Doctor has tricked them into destroying Skaro.
 However, Davros escapes and based on the fact that Daleks possess time travel and were spread throughout the universe, there was still a possibility that many had survived these events.